 Just like that, you will see here, this SX STL Alder Telecaster doesn’t have a truss rod adjustment on the headstock, instead, it’s on the other side of the neck.
 So you basically have to remove the bolts on the neck plate (after you have loosened the strings) and the neck from the body.
 There you will have a screw that enables you to tighten or loosen the truss rod.

-Here’s a brief chart for tech specs of SX STL Alder Telecaster below.
+Here’s a brief table for tech specs of SX STL Alder Telecaster below.

 |Neck||Selected Canadian Maple|